Table of contents

 10. Let-robots-easily-index-your-website-don’t-forget-to-add-sitemap.xml-file

-The purpose of constructing and posting a sitemap.xml file on a website is to make it easier for search engine robots to index our website and indicate to them the changes that occur on it and to understand its structure more accurately.
+The purpose of constructing and posting a sitemap.xml file on a website is to make it easier for search engine robots to index our website, indicate to them the changes that occur on it, and understand its structure more accurately.

-The sitemap.xml file can be created manually or with the use of many existing solutions on the market dedicated to this purpose.
-The finished sitemap.xml file should be submitted through the Google Serach Console tool in the panel section created for this purpose.
+The sitemap.xml file can be created manually or using one of the many existing solutions on the market dedicated to this purpose.
+The finished sitemap.xml file should be submitted through the Google Search Console tool in the panel section created for this purpose.

-The sitemap.xml file should be submitted through the Google Serach Console tool in the panel section created for this purpose.
+The sitemap.xml file should be submitted through the Google Search Console tool in the panel section created for this purpose.

-In addition to content and technical optimization of an online store, building its authority and domain rating through link building is also an important aspect.
-Link acquisition should be done thoughtfully, so as to make the best use of the budget you have.
+In addition to content and technical optimization, building an online store’s authority and domain rating through link building is also an important aspect.
+Link acquisition should be done thoughtfully to make the best use of the budget you have.

 We should post our sponsored articles with a link on high-quality sites thematically related to our online store.
 It’s also worthwhile to conduct PR activities, which can be another source of links.

-Also, let’s not forget to publish content on social media, even though links from them do not directly convey SEO power they are still an important source of additional traffic and build our site’s Google search presence.
+Also, let’s not forget to publish content on social media.
+Even though links from them do not directly convey SEO power, they are still an important source of additional traffic and help build our site’s Google search presence.

 12. Social media links

-Today, social media plays a huge role in marketing products, thanks to the appearance on the accounts of popular infuencers, a product can become viral, and this stimulates not only its sales, but also the creation of awareness of the existence of a brand, which then translates into organic brand traffic.
+Today, social media plays a huge role in marketing products.
+Thanks to the appearance on the accounts of popular influencers, a product can become viral, stimulating not only its sales but also the creation of awareness of a brand’s existence, which then translates into organic brand traffic.

 To facilitate this whole process, we should include quick links to our social media profiles on the site and give the possibility to easily share content from the site, through, for example, plug-ins dedicated to our store’s CMS, which easily allow us to share an attractive-looking link to our product.